wpliu25/CarND-Behavioral-Cloning-P3/writeup_template.md

 My model consists of a convolution neural network inspired by the NVIDIA architecture described here, http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf.
 It is an end-to-end model that have interspaced the layers in the NVIDIA design with Spatial Dropouts and a single Dropout (model.py lines 17-33)

-The model includes ReLU and ELU (Exponential Linear Unit) layers to introduce nonlinearity (see Final Model Architecture), and the data is normalized in the after loading using simple arithmetics in (data_io.py line 47).
+The model includes ReLU and ELU (Exponential Linear Unit) layers to introduce nonlinearity (see Final Model Architecture), and the data is normalized in after cropping (model.py lines 19-23)

 ####2.
 Attempts to reduce overfitting in the model

-The model interlaces spatial dropout layers in between each original NVIDIA layer order to reduce overfitting (model.py even lines 20-26) as well as a single dropout after the full-connected layers.
+The model interlaces spatial dropout layers in between each original NVIDIA layer order to reduce overfitting (model.py odd lines 25-31) as well as a single dropout after the full-connected layers.

-The model was trained and validated on different data sets to ensure that the model was not overfitting (model.py lines 37-65 and data_io.py lines 11-39).
+The model was trained and validated on different data sets to ensure that the model was not overfitting (model.py lines 52 and data_io.py lines 11-18).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 ####3.
 Model parameter tuning

-The model used an Nadam optimizer, so the learning rate was not tuned manually (model.py line 44).
+The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 44).

 ####4.
 Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road, horizontally flipping images and filtering out sequential large changes in driving angles to deduce jitter.
+I used a combination of 3 laps of center lane driving, recovering from the left and right sides of the road and the original sample data.
+This datasest was augmented to 6x by adding left and right images and horizontally flipping these plus the original.

 For details about how I created the training data, see the next section.